Noctree/jar-file-cleaner/README.md

 A simple C# tool for pruning jar files of unused/unnecessary code and resources from a jar file

 I created this because I encountered a Maven build problem, where contents of an external library would be packaged into my resulting jar file, despite setting it as "provided".

-After fighting with the clunky Java build system I decided to just give up on Java and brute-force the solution by writing this.
+After fighting with the clunky Java build system I decided to just give up on Java and brute-force the solution by writing this. (in the superior language - C#)

 ## Usage